byronsanchez/wintersmith-articles-helper/README.md

 # wintersmith-articles-helper

-wintersmith-articles-helper is a plugin that registers an articles retrieval function in the `env.helpers` object hash.
+wintersmith-articles-helper is a plugin that registers an article list retrieval function in the `env.helpers` object hash.
 It was initially written by Johan Nordberg and is distributed under the MIT license.

 ## Requirements